Articles of Association

 Article IX – Membership

 Section 1.
-All past board members that served three (3) terms or nine (9) years shall be considered a Life Member of the Society and be allowed admittance, parking, and making open class entries at the Hancock County Fair.
-They shall receive a membership certificate for the member and spouse to the Hancock County Agricultural Society.
+All past board members that served three (3) terms or nine (9) years shall be considered along with their spouse a Life Member of the Society and be allowed a free season ticket and making open class entries at the Hancock County Fair.
+Upon receiving their free Season Ticket they may purchase a Membership Certificate (fixed by the Board of Directors of the Society) for the Life Time Member and spouse to the Hancock County Agricultural Society.

 Article X – General Rules